3 Ways To Keep Learning About Black History

 Black History Month celebrates the heritage, achievements, and contributions of black Americans, both past and present.
-But why and how should we keep learning about black history, regardless of our own heritage, once February is over?
+But why and how should we keep learning about black history (or that of any other culture), regardless of our own heritage?

 The Importance of History